Vishal-bhandary/Vishal-bhandary/README.md

 # 👋 Hi, I'm Vishal Aryav Bhandary

-🎓 Recently graduated with a B.E. in Artificial Intelligence & Machine Learning
+🎓 B.E. in Artificial Intelligence & Machine Learning
 📍 Based in Mangaluru, India
 💡 Passionate about data, automation, and AI-driven problem solving
 📬 Reach me at: [vishalswasthi@gmail.com](mailto:vishalswasthi@gmail.com)
-🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/vishal-aryav-bhandary)
+🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/vishal-aryav-bhandary) | 🌐 [Portfolio](https://vishal-aryav-portfolio.vercel.app/)

 ---

 ## 💼 About Me

 I’m an enthusiastic and detail-oriented engineering graduate who thrives at the intersection of **technology and project execution**.
-With hands-on experience in **end-to-end project development**, I’ve led and contributed to multiple real-world implementations—from AI prototypes to full-stack inventory systems.
+With hands-on experience in **end-to-end project development**, I’ve built and deployed systems ranging from **AI prototypes** to **production-ready full-stack inventory platforms**.

-I enjoy working cross-functionally, translating business goals into clear technical deliverables, and ensuring timely, organized execution.
-My strength lies not only in **data science and full-stack development**, but also in **project coordination, communication**, and **collaborative problem-solving**.

-I bring **a structured, goal-oriented approach to projects**, combined with a passion for continuous learning and impactful outcomes.
+Beyond technical expertise, I enjoy **coordinating projects, communicating with stakeholders, and ensuring timely, structured delivery**.
+My unique strength lies in combining **data-driven insights, software development, and project management** to deliver impactful outcomes.

 ---